emilweth/pixelfed-docker/README.md

 ```

 # Advanced Usage
-You can add additional env var (e.g. for S3) in the `.env.extr` file.
+You can add additional env var (e.g. for S3) in the `.env.extra` file.
 Refer to the [pixelfed documentation](https://docs.pixelfed.org/technical-documentation/config/) for more informations.

 ## Contributing